ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 > _"Camera positions do not store extent properties, but from an X, Y location and a scale, extend is derived"_

+In therms of the code that sounds more complicated than it is in practice because all we need to do to zoom the mind map frame to the GO local market is to use a camera object of the main map frame to set the extent.